hannahho11/Edgar_Scraper/README.md

 # Edgar_Scraper
-For Michael Sury's Investment Theory course, MS Business Analytics.
-Scrapes EDGAR and converts relevant line items into a cash flow statement.
+Scrapes EDGAR for 10-K's and converts into free cash flow statement.
-Initial version will convert one company.
+Initial version converts one company.
-To be completed 11/24/2019.